Klebsiella Phage Collection

 Our Sponsors

-This research was funded by Bowel Research UK, Wessex Medical Research, and SoCoBio DTP.
+This research was primarily funded by Bowel Research UK, Wessex Medical Research, and SoCoBio DTP.

 We are also undertaking a community-science project for the isolation of phages.
 Learn more about it here.